Colon-D/bww-sandbox/README.md

         - Dusk Butterfly: Can jump forever by spamming force jump.
         - Pounding Pig: Can jump forever by force jumping as soon as ground pounding.
         - Jumping Jack: Can double jump by jumping whilst fluttering.
-  - 🆕 Config for Infinite Jumps cheat, that lets you jump forever and ever.
+  - Config for Infinite Jumps cheat, that lets you jump forever and ever.
+- 🆕 Custom Frame Rate:
+  - Can be used to set the frame rate to values other than 30 or 60.
+  - By default it is set to 0 (Unlimited)
 - Volume multipliers in configuration file:
   - Can now 100% mute Music, Sound Effects, and/or Voices
   - Subcategories of Music, Sound Effects, and Voices can be changed too